 Before, only the privileged few had the access to Palawan’s frontier.
 Now, there are budget-friendly tours that allows even backpackers to witness the wonders of El Nido.
 Apart from the beaches are towering spectacles of limestone cliffs, astoundingly clear waters, and ultra diverse marine life.

 Major Philippine airlines have daily trips from Manila to Puerto Princessa City in Palawan.
 From Puerto Princessa, you’ll have to take a bus or van to reach El Nido.

 Like El Nido, Coron is also located in Palawan.
 Beach hopping, snorkeling, shipwreck diving, lake traversing, and hot spring bathing are the activities to look forward to in Coron.
 You must include Malcapuya, Banana, Bulog, and Bahul islands in your adventure.
 Cayangan (Kayangan) Lake, the most marketed scenery in Coron, is a must-visit.
 I promise you, it is a lot more stunning than the post card photos.

 You can reach Coron from Manila via Busuanga Airport.

 The Mahabang Buhangin Beach in Tinaga Island of Calaguas Island Group is comparable to that of Boracay but not as commercialized.
 There is no electricity, no stores, no hotel, and no restaurant.
 Only a small minority reside in the inner part of the island.
 You have to bring your own tent for shelter at night and you need to cook your own food.

 The beach may be remote or secluded but its beauty is more than enough to pay the price of reaching this hidden wonder.

 From Manila, you have to take a bus to Daet, Camarines Norte.
-You can ask a local folks in Daet on how to reach to Vinsons, a neighboring town where boats to Calaguas can be rented.
+You can ask the local folks in Daet on how to reach Vinsons, a neighboring town where boats to Calaguas can be rented.